dharma-eng/dharma-smart-wallet/README.md

 - all smart wallet contract upgrades will originate from this contract
 - currently implemented using [Gnosis Safe](https://github.com/gnosis/safe-contracts/blob/development/contracts/GnosisSafe.sol)

-##### 2) Dharma Upgrade Beacon Manager
+##### 2) Dharma Upgrade Beacon Controller Manager
 - owned by the Dharma Upgrade Multisig
-- controls upgrades to the Dharma Smart Wallet Upgrade Beacon, and can also support other, future upgrade beacons
+- owns the Dharma Upgrade Beacon Controller, and can also support other, future upgrade beacon controllers
+- enforces configurable time-locks for each protected function, including upgrades and changes in controller ownership
+- uses a simple, custom timelock implementation with no upgradeability (to upgrade, transfer ownership of the upgrade beacon controller to a new owner)

+##### 3) Dharma Upgrade Beacon Controller
+- initially owned by the Dharma Upgrade Beacon Controller Manager
 - the only account able to modify the implementation on the Smart Wallet Upgrade Beacon
-- enforces configurable time-locks for each protected function, including upgrades (and could optionally include other precautionary conditions on upgrades)
-- currently uses a simple, custom implementation with no upgradeability, thought the manager *itself* could be upgradeable if desired
+- uses a minimally simple implementation of an ownable contract
+- upgrades to upgradeability are accomplished by transferring ownership of this contract

-##### 3) Dharma Smart Wallet Upgrade Beacon
+##### 4) Dharma Smart Wallet Upgrade Beacon
 - "owned" by the Dharma Upgrade Beacon Manager
 - maximally-concise contract that only does two things:
   - if the owner is the caller, take a supplied implementation address and set it in storage.